§ Quick Take

 (along with "breadcrumb" path, an array of integers, for example,[2, 14, 16, 58]

 ).
-If you know the number you can get monkey to fetch you the node at that number or make amends on it. - object-path notation, as in
+If you know the number you can get monkey to fetch you the node at that number or make amends on it. object-path

 (instead offoo[1].bar